suma-project/Suma/INSTALL.md

     </Directory>

-**Don't forget to change `YOUR_WEB_DIR` to the directory in your web space that contains the `service/web/` content** Restart apache after adding these lines for configuration to apply
+**Don't forget to change `YOUR_WEB_DIR` to the directory in your web space that contains the `service/web/` content** Restart apache after adding these lines for configuration to apply.

 .htaccess
 If using a .htaccess place the file in the `/YOUR_WEB_DIR/sumaserver` directory and add these lines